meluso/utech-wfh-analyzer/README.md

 ## Quick Start

 The module runs in two modes, and the choice depends on which quantity your scenario specifies.
-Use **target-X mode** when the outcome is specified: "model a 15% reduction in total trips," with the behavioral intensity $\alpha$ solved per region to achieve it.
-Use **fixed-alpha mode** when the behavioral scenario is specified and the outcome should vary by region: "WFH propensity rises 25% above baseline everywhere," applying the same shock to every city and letting each city's aggregate change $X$ emerge as the result.
-For cross-city comparisons, note these are different experimental designs: matching cities on $X$ imposes a different behavioral shock in each city, while matching on $\alpha$ holds the behavior constant and compares outcomes.
+Use **fixed-alpha mode** when the behavioral scenario is specified and the outcome should vary by region: "WFH propensity rises 25% above baseline everywhere" (e.g., a nationwide fuel-price shock or telework policy), applying the same shock to every city and letting each city's aggregate change $X$ emerge as the result.
+This is the mode for cross-city scenario analysis.
+Use **target-X mode** when the outcome is specified for a given study area: "model a 15% reduction in total trips here," with the behavioral intensity $\alpha$ solved to achieve it.
+These are different experimental designs: matching cities on $\alpha$ holds the behavior constant and compares outcomes, while matching on $X$ would impose a different behavioral shock in each city.

 ### Hex-native workflow

 This is the workflow for integration with the uTECH pipeline.
 Deep Gravity outputs hex-level flows, and this module perturbs them at hex level.
-Shown here in fixed-alpha mode; the target-X form follows below.
+Shown here as a single fixed-alpha call; the sweep patterns follow below.

 ```python
 from wfh_perturbation import prepare_hex_data, perturb_flows